 “Tto suggest that Saint Paul, of all people, was gender-neutral is to re-write the history as well as to rinse out the prose,” Hitchens noted.

-This isn’t the first time Hitchens’ theology surpassed that of supposed “Christian” scholars.
-It’s a reminder not all who call themselves Christians really are Christians — some gospel deniers teach heretical alternate gospels.
+This isn’t the first time Hitchens’ theology surpassed that of supposed “Christian” scholars, It’s a reminder not all who call themselves Christians really are Christians.

 Don’t fall for the “argument from authority” mistake.
 Just because someone claims a pastorship, or has a degree from seminary doesn’t mean they’re right.
 They can easily be attempting to pass you deception straight from the pit of hell.
 In short, do your own homework and don’t believe what you’re told without checking it out yourself (trust me, I’m a doctor).